Judge finding Portland in contempt seeks practical remedies

-PORTLAND, Ore.
-(AP) — A federal judge who found the city of Portland in contempt of his restrictions on police use of less-lethal impact munitions during protests said he wants to issue “practical remedies as opposed to punitive” ones to help the city avoid repeating the violations.
+PORTLAND, Ore. — A federal judge who found the city of Portland in contempt of his restrictions on police use of less-lethal impact munitions during protests said he wants to issue “practical remedies as opposed to punitive” ones to help the city avoid repeating the violations.

 U.S. District Judge Marco A. Hernandez has set a hearing for Jan.
 8 to hear arguments before determining what those remedies will be, The Oregonian/OregonLive reported.